 Downtown Santa Fe

-Our first order of business was to get reacquainted with Santa Fe’s gorgeous downtown.
-The “Walk Santa Fe” map from the visitors center helped us our bearings and highlighted some of the up-and-coming neighborhoods in the city.
+During our visit, we started by getting reacquainted with Santa Fe’s gorgeous downtown.
+The “Walk Santa Fe” map from the visitors center helped us gather our bearings and highlighted some of the up-and-coming neighborhoods in the city.

-Take some time to enjoy the tranquility of the Plaza.
+Take some time to enjoy the tranquility of Santa Fe’s pet friendly Plaza Park.
 If you’re lucky, there will be a street fair or farmer’s market going on!

-And, just off the Plaza, don’t miss the Cathedral Basilica of St. Francis of Assisi – the patron saint of animals.
-Though pets aren’t allowed in the building, take turns stepping inside to admire the stained glass windows that were shipped from France when the Cathedral was constructed.
+Just off the Plaza, don’t miss the Cathedral Basilica of St. Francis of Assisi – the patron saint of animals.
+Though pets aren’t allowed inside the building, take turns stepping in to admire the stained glass windows that were shipped from France during the Cathedral’s construction.

 Canyon Road Galleries

 From La Fonda, make your way to Canyon Road — home to 80 galleries, studios, and designers.
 Strolling the pleasant half-mile, you will see fine art from artists throughout the United States and the world.
 Many of the galleries have outdoor exhibits, and some even allow pets inside … just be sure to ask first.